grazianobolla/monke-engine/README.md

 Made for those who want something low-level while maintaining simplicity.

 # Use (linux)
-- Run `mkdir build && cd build/ && cmake .. && cmake --build .`
+- Run `mkdir build && cd build/ && cmake .. && cmake --build .` from this repos folder.
 - Then just run ´./monkexe´ to run the binary, the source code is inside the _demo_ folder.

 # Examples